ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 27. added a single record or multiple records to a table using mapped class, declared session object, and built-in method add(), add_all() and commit()
 28. updated a single row and multiple rows in a table using session object, query, variable assignment, and update()
 29. applied filter() along with filter operators (==, !=, in_(), and_(), or_()) to customize database query
+30. used literal string SQL expression or statement with query object in python
+31. used session object, filter(), text(), with parameters to link textual SQL to ORM mapped columns expression
+32.